Why Diversity Should Matter to You

 - Is American College of Education attracting and supporting students from all income backgrounds?

-Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
-Get a better idea of how American College of Education supports low-income students by visiting the Financial Aid Page.
+Even a school with great racial, ethnic, and location diversity may not be diverse when it comes to the financial backgrounds of their students.
+To get a better idea of how American College of Education is supporting low-income students check the Financial Aid Page.